Use the links to step through the entire series of posts:

 Which brings us to Chapter 4, Understanding Place Value: Tens and Ones.
 Richardson packs a lot of information into this chapter.
 So much so, in fact, that it’s divided into two sections: (1) Learning the Structure of Two-Digit Numbers and (2) Learning to Add and Subtract Two-Digit Numbers.

 I absolutely love the way this chapter emphasizes over and over the connection between place value and the operations of addition and subtraction.
-This is such a common break down in the mathematics instruction in many classrooms.
+This is such a common breakdown in mathematics instruction in many classrooms.
 Teachers teach multi-digit addition and subtraction with no reference to place value, and they don’t understand how important it is for students to understand place value prior to attempting multi-digit operations.
 After reading this chapter, it should be crystal clear how integral place value is to truly understanding the process behind multi-digit addition and subtraction.

 As with other skills, Richardson reminds us that students can appear to know more than they do.
 Just because a student can identify the digit in the tens place of a number, it doesn’t mean they understand what that digit means.
 To demystify the concept of place value, students need lots of opportunities to group objects into groups of tens and count those groups.
 Translation?
 They need lots of concrete practice composing and decomposing numbers in different ways.

-As I read the critical phases related to understanding the structure of tens and ones, I noticed how well aligned the 1st grade common core standards are with the phases outlined by Richardson.
+As I read the critical phases related to understanding the structure of tens and ones, I noticed how well aligned the 1st-grade common core standards are with the phases outlined by Richardson.
 It’s all in there: understanding that a ten is a bundle of ten ones, understanding the structure of the numbers from 11-19, counting tens, mentally finding ten more and ten less, and subtracting multiples of 10.
 This chapter is an excellent resource for teachers trying to understand and implement the CCSM.

 We are reminded that knowing the parts of numbers to 10 supports an understanding of place value.
 Students who still don’t know parts of numbers should continue working on that skill as they move forward with place value.